zeruhur/loner/en/loner_v3.md

 If you need inspiration:
 - **Look up trope lists** (search online for common themes in fiction).
 - **Use the Adventure Packs** found later in this book.
-- **Let your character shape the world**—define them first, then build the setting around them.
+- **Let your character shape the world** — define them first, then build the setting around them.

 There’s no right or wrong way to do it.
 The story will take shape as you play, whether you start with the world or the character.

 ## Creating Your Protagonist

-Your character—the **Protagonist**—is the most important part of your story.
+Your character — the **Protagonist** — is the most important part of your story.
 They don't have statistics; instead, they are defined by descriptive traits that shape how they interact with the world.

 ### Step-by-Step Character Creation